 The Government of Canada may from time to time make amendments to the Copyright Act to implement Canada's international treaty obligations and for other purposes.
 Any such amendments could result in TVA being required to pay additional tariffs royalties.

-Canadian Broadcast Programming (Off the Air Stations and Specialty Services)
+Canadian Broadcast Programming (Television Stations and Specialty Services)

 Programming of Canadian Content